ritual-net/infernet-router/README.md

 **Currently, the Infernet Router:**
 - Maintains list of available (healthy) Infernet nodes, based on either / both:
-  1. A list of pre-specified IP addresses
+  1. A list of pre-specified addresses.
-  2. A list of live nodes in the network discovered via API requests to the [Node Explorer](https://github.com/ritual-net/infernet-node-explorer) backend.
+  2. A list of live nodes in the network discovered via the centralized metric sender.
 - Continuously fetches:
   - running containers, and "routes" to nodes that support containers requester by the client.
   - number of pending jobs, and "routes" to least busy node.